christroutner/docker-abc-rpi/README.md

 an Bitcoin Cash full node running the ABC version of the client.
 The blockchain is expected to be stored on a 256GB USB flash drive attachd to the RPi.

+*Note:* Syncing from genesis will take months on a Raspberry Pi, and may never finish.
+But if the synced blockchain is downloaded to its flash drive, a RPi can easily maintain the full node.
+See [bchjs.cash](https://bchjs.cash).

 # Installation and Usage
 It's assumed that you are starting with a fresh installation of Raspbian on a Raspberry Pi B+ v3.